 Wyndham City Council identifies Integrity as a core organisational value and are committed to the consistent application of moral and ethical behaviour, encompassing honesty openness and respect.
 Transparency and accountability in administrative and management practices are important in the demonstration of public value.
 The Council has no tolerance for improper conduct and encourages its reporting.

 The Council maintains procedures consistent with the Protected Disclosure Act 2012, the Protected Disclosure Regulations 2013 and the IBAC Guidelines (Guidelines for making and handling protected disclosures, Guidelines for protected disclosure management and Investigations guide: Conducting internal investigations into misconduct).
-Our policy and procedure are currently under review and will be published on this page soon.

 What is a disclosure and in what circumstances is it protected?